rmavery/coursera-test/README.md

 * Also, if you have a broken image the visual spacing will still be correct if you put the size

+## Power of CSS
+Users absorb and relate to content by the experience of how they consumed it.
+Structure alone, for that reason is not enough.
+* CSS is an incredibly powerful technology
+* User experience of content matters

+## Anatomy of a CSS Rule
+* Selector (p) followed by open and close curly braces
+* The whole selector{} is called a 'Declaration'
+* Inside the braces, is a 'Property' and a 'Value'
+* Separated by a Colon, and followed by a Semi-Colon
+* Zero or more declarations is allowed
+* Collection of rules is called a 'StyleSheet'

+## Element, Class, and ID Selectors
+* Javascript libraries use the browser select API to attach behavior and data to elements in much the same way as CSS attaches style to those selectors.
+* Element Selector (selects elements, e.g, &lt;p&gt;)
+*